 One of the ways we adorn the gospel is by the care and keeping of our homes.
 We have been given the responsibility, as women, to the care and management of our homes.
 This is the primary place as women where our ministry will take place.
 This is where our daughters will be raised by mothers who are continuing to fulfill their calling and learn to work alongside their mothers in this task of learning to care for a home.

 In Titus chapter two the apostle Paul is examining each member of the household.
-The verses we as women are so familiar with lay out the responsibilities we are called to in order that the word of God many not be reviled.
+The verses we as women are so familiar with lay out the responsibilities we are called to in order that the word of God may not be reviled.
 The honor of God’s Word is at stake here.
 This is not about us but it is about God being honored in our homes and families.

 He has laid before us a way of discipleship; the older women teaching the younger women.
 It doesn’t just happen by osmosis but by the work of the Spirit in the life of a believer and being faithfully shown the way by those who have gone before us.

-As a Christian woman I know these verses by heart but I need to keep my mind renewed as I’m swayed by the voices outside that stand against God’s Word.
+As a Christian woman, I know these verses by heart but I need to keep my mind renewed as I’m swayed by the voices outside that stand against God’s Word.
 I continually need to renew my mind by bringing it back to truth and teach the young women the Lord has placed in my life to do the same.
 The world doesn’t see the value of a woman being a homemaker.
-It seems much more important to be in the work force where your skills are earning a paycheck and you are getting accolades for what you have accomplished.
+It seems much more important to be in the workforce where your skills are earning a paycheck and you are getting accolades for what you have accomplished.

 This is where we must focus our eyes on the eternal.
 The accomplishments this world would praise are temporal; the role the Lord has called us to if lived out according to His way produces eternal rewards.